cloudmesh/cloudmesh-robot/docs/marvelmind.md

 *Figure 2: Marvelmind modem.*

-Once the modem is plugged into the Windows PC using a USB cable, with the Marvelmind dashboard running, the error should go away, and you will be presented with a coordinate plane, as demonstrated in *Figure 3*.
+Once the modem is plugged into the Windows PC using a USB cable, with the Marvelmind dashboard running, the error should go away.
+You will be presented with a coordinate plane, as demonstrated in *Figure 3*.
 There should be an error at the top left corner of the coordinate plane stating that not enough beacons are available.
-This error is due to the fact that you have not turned on enough beacons (minimum of 2) required to track movement with the dashboard environment.
+This error is due to the fact that you have not turned on enough beacons  required to track movement with the dashboard environment.
+You will need at least two beacons.
 You now need to set up stationary and mobile beacons, as needed, to fit your navigational needs.

 ![Figure 3](images/Figure3.png)

 *Figure 3: Marvelmind coordinate plane.*

-### Marvelmind Stationary Beacon Setup.
+### Marvelmind Stationary Beacon Setup

 Marvelmind uses stationary beacons in order to track its mobile beacons.
 Any Marvelmind beacon, *Figure 4*, can be assigned the duty of being stationary or mobile, and it is up to you to decide how many beacons you would like to set up as stationary, or tracker, beacons.
 The larger the space you operate your environment in, the larger the amount of tracker beacons you should use.
 Keep in mind, the stationary beacons need to be a good distance apart, 3 meters is a good measure, and their recommended height is at least 1.85 meters.
 Therefore it is a good idea to mount the stationary beacons on stands of heights equal to or greater than 1.85 meters using velcro tape, as shown in *Figure 5*.